xmrmisterx/merge_sort/README.md

 # merge_sort
+[This is essentially a diary of our thoughts as we did this Merge Sort assignment of the Odin Project.
+At the end of this README is copy of our working code, with full comments.]

 Alright, so this is another sorting algorithm, using recursion this time.
 Apparently one of the benefits of merge sort, vs something like bubble sort, is that bubble sort can take n squared time, whereas merge sort is big O times n log n; basically uses less memory.